Jamaica: Aquatic life

 Coral reef ecosystems are important because they provide people with a source of livelihood, food, recreation, and medicinal compounds and protect the land on which they live.
 Jamaica relies on the ocean and its ecosystem for its development.
 However, the marine life in Jamaica is also being affected.
 There could be many factors that contribute to marine life not having the best health.
 Jamaica's geological origin, topographical features and seasonal high rainfall make it susceptible to a range of natural hazards that can affect the coastal and oceanic environments.
 These include storm surge, slope failures (landslides), earthquakes, floods and hurricanes.
 Coral reefs in the Negril Marine Park (NMP), Jamaica, have been increasingly impacted by nutrient pollution and macroalgal blooms following decades of intensive development as a major tourist destination.

 Another one of those factors could include tourism: being that Jamaica is a very touristy place, the island draws numerous people travelling here from all over the world.
 The Jamaican tourism industry accounts for 32% of total employment and 36% of the country's GDP and is largely based on the sun, sea and sand, the last two of these attributes being dependent on healthy coral reef ecosystems.

 Because of Jamaica's tourism, they have developed a study to see if the tourist would be willing to help financially to manage their marine ecosystem because Jamaica alone is unable to.
-The ocean connects all the countries all over the world, however, everyone and everything is affecting the flow and life in the ocean.
+The ocean connects all the countries all over the world, everyone and everything is affecting the flow and life in the ocean.
 Jamaica is a very touristy place specifically because of their beaches.
 If their oceans are not functioning at their best then the well-being of Jamaica and the people who live there will start to deteriorate.
 According to the OECD, oceans contribute $1.5 trillion annually in value-added to the overall economy.
 A developing country on an island will get the majority of their revenue from their ocean.